efea-umich/cse-593/main-project/project.typ

 === The Final Design
 // Does the Initial Design and Low Fidelity Prototypes section contain a description of the "final" group design?
 Does the description contain justification for changes based on the design critiques?
 Does the section contain quality sketches and storyboards for the final design?
 Do the sketches and storyboards depict the personas?
 Building upon the Dynamic Key Hitbox and Quick Correct Swipe Type designs, our final design prioritizes suggested responses while allowing the user to enter any custom message.
 The core of this design addresses the two prominent challenges identified in our contextual interviews: the need for faster interaction for quick replies and more accurate manual text entry when custom messages are required.

-Most critiques consistently praised designs that offered immediate shortcuts or suggested responses for routine messages, noting how short, standardized phrases could speed up interactions and prevent users from fumbling on a small keyboard for every reply.
+Most critiques consistently praised designs that offered immediate shortcuts or suggested responses with confirmation dialogs for routine messages.
+Short, standardized phrases could speed up interactions, confirmations could prevent accidental sends, and the shortcuts could prevent users from fumbling on a small keyboard for every reply.
 At the same time, they stressed the importance of retaining a reliable manual typing interface for cases where users need finer control or have to enter more detailed text.
 As these challenges arose, the design critiques favored solutions that integrate both quick suggestions and an adaptive keyboard in a single flow.
 Consequently, our final design adopts contextual suggestions at the outset while also including a Dynamic Key Hitbox keyboard to ensure custom input remains accessible and accurate.

 The interface initially presents users with suggested responses when viewing a notification for a message, as shown in @sketch:suggestions.
 These suggestions are contextually generated based on message content and past responses, addressing the needs of users who often send quick standardized responses when they are busy.
-Users who require more customized text entry can scroll down to access the Dynamic Key Hitbox keyboard to type custom messages.
+Users who require more customized text entry can scroll down using the screen or watch crown to access the Dynamic Key Hitbox keyboard to type custom messages.
 This is indicated by the keyboard icon with an arrow at the bottom of the screen, also shown in @sketch:suggestions.

 #sketch(
   image(